-LATEST UPDATE – SPRING 2021 – OUR APPEAL REQUESTING A FRESH INQUEST IS NOW WITH THE ATTORNEY GENERALS OFFICE – THANK YOU TO EVERYONE WHO SUPPORTED THE CROWDFUNDING CAMPAIGN THAT MADE THIS POSSIBLE…WATCH THIS SPACE!
+LATEST UPDATE – AUTUMN 2021 – OUR APPEAL REQUESTING A FRESH INQUEST IS STILL WITH THE ATTORNEY GENERALS OFFICE – THANK YOU TO EVERYONE WHO SUPPORTED THE CROWDFUNDING CAMPAIGN THAT MADE THIS POSSIBLE…WATCH THIS SPACE!

 My name is Tom Bell.
 This website tells the story of my sister Alison, a young woman who was taken advantage of by an older male nurse when she was a vulnerable mental health patient of the NHS.
 Alison took her life soon after what happened.
 This is a story of the abuse of trust and hiding of wrongdoing by the Public Services we pay for and put our faith in, and to whom we entrust the care of those we love.